rafatuita/dashboard_wiki/Architecture.md

 ## Overview

-Kubernetes Console project consists of two main components.
+Kubernetes Dashboard project consists of two main components.
 They are called here the frontend and the backend.

 The frontend is a single page web application that runs in a browser.
 It fetches all its